U.S. blacklists global network of Iranian 'front' companies

-WASHINGTON A global network of private companies were blacklisted by the United States on Tuesday for providing revenue to the Iranian government and helping Tehran evade international sanctions on its nuclear program, the U.S. Treasury Department said.
+WASHINGTON A global network of private companies were blacklisted by the United States on Tuesday for providing revenue to the Iranian government's leadership and helping it evade the pinch from international sanctions on Tehran's nuclear program, the U.S. Treasury Department said.

 The sanctions prohibit U.S. citizens and companies from dealing with the firms.
 Any foreign financial institutions dealing with them risk getting cut off from the U.S. financial system.